strongestweapon/hojunsong/works/works.md

 ## Poomba
 2015
 Awarded as the winner of Ilmac Art prize 2015, Hojun Song's solo exhibition was held.
 But there were no physical creations.
 Deconstruction of heroes.
 Restoration of romance.
 Two collided heavily, only thing the artist could do was asking questions as creating something and showed to the audience seemed to be violent.
 The poomba was an Korean character from the end of Goryeo dynasty and was a satirist, much like a clown, but also a beggar, and a street monk respected by people for his/her wisdoms.
-A self disrespecting, deconstructing hero in the future became the theme of the exhibition.
+Poomba was a self disrespecting, a hero-deconstructing hero.
+So the Poomba of the future became the theme of the exhibition to talk about two collided subjects.
 4 talks and 4 workshops to become future poomba were held at the exhibition site including construction site nearby and live streamed.
 Camping and swimming at the construction site, inviting people to the site every night for drinks.
-All were done right in front of the Gyeongbokgung palace of Chosun dynasty and it was the right place for the poomba as the poomba was the kicked-out monk from the Goryeo when the Chosun was built.

 ## LED That Blinks Once Every 100 Years